NidaulZafar/curriculum/student-manual.md

 Is your CV, GitHub and LinkedIn profiles up to date and following the given guidelines?
 Have you asked for feedback from the Partnership Manager?
 Do you continue to update your CV with new projects and experiences?
 For more information on this, visit ['Your Personal Brand Repo'](https://github.com/HackYourFuture/yourpersonalbrand)

 2. Are you ready for job interviews?
-During the course you will have career training sessions where we will discuss the basics of finding an internship, how to prepare for interviews, what companies expect from HackYourFuture graduates, etc. Additionaly, you will have many mockup interviews (aka practice interviews), both technical and social.
+During the course you will have career training sessions where we will discuss the basics of finding an internship, how to prepare for interviews, what companies expect from HackYourFuture graduates, etc. Additionally, you will have many mockup interviews (aka practice interviews), both technical and social.
 These interviews will be conducted by the HYF core-team and by recruiters from our partner company Adyen.
 After each interview, you will receive feedback about your performance and things you can improve upon.
 This will make you less nervous and prepare you for real interviews with companies!
 To learn more about this, please visit the ['Interview Preparation' Repo](https://github.com/HackYourFuture/interviewpreparation).

 3. Revise what you've learned and never stop learning new things!
 One of the biggest risks to starting your career is to stop coding after graduation.
 This will significantly decrease your chances of finding an internship.
 We highly recommend you continue to work on projects even right after graduation.
 These projects will help you learn even further and you can also add them to your CV to show companies you never stop learning!
 A good way to go about this is by working on the [Post Graduation Package](https://github.com/HackYourFuture/post-grad-ed).
 Also, be sure to revise all concepts studied throughout the course as this might come in handy when doing technical or social interviews.

 4. Remember the Education Fee!
-When a company hires one of our gradyates, we ask for an education fee.
+When a company hires one of our graduates, we ask for an education fee.
 This fee, helps us fund the next class of students.
-Once a company hires you, we ask them for 350 euros per month during the internship time, and 3000 euros minus the fees paid for the internship once thy hire you for a full-time job.
+Once a company hires you, we ask them for 350 euros per month during the internship time, and 3000 euros minus the fees paid for the internship once they hire you for a full-time job.
 This fee is never more than 3000 total and it does not come out of your pay.
 Think of this as a recruiting fee paid by the company + a way for having those companies supporting our mission of helping people like you start a career in tech.
 It might happen that you find a job by yourself at a company that is not partnering yet with HackYourFuture.
 If that is the case, we still ask you to Remember about the Education Fee and to connect with HYF's partnership manager as early as possible in the hiring process to best inform the company about that.

 IMPORTANT: HackYourFuture's partnership manager will make a personalised plan to help you find an internship as soon as possible!
-If you are close to graduation and havent heard from him/her yet, reach out to them on slack!
+If you are close to graduation and haven't heard from him/her yet, reach out to them on slack!

 ## 1.9 Paying it forward <a name="donations"></a>